 The pesticide sensitive registry is for people who have or can obtain documentation of sensitivity to pesticide products from a licensed Colorado physician.

-To be placed on the registry a certificate must be signed, by a physician licensed to practice medicine in the state of Colorado, stating that you have a medical condition that makes you sensitive to pesticides.
+To be placed on the registry, an application must be submitted to the CDA.
+This must include a certificate signed by a physician licensed to practice medicine in the state of Colorado, stating that you have a medical condition that makes you sensitive to pesticides.
 A fillable Physician Certification form can be found here.

 The law that outlines the requirements of the Pesticide Sensitive Registry can be found under 35-10-112 of the Pesticide Applicators' Act and in Part 12 of its associated Rules.
 Both can be accessed through the Home tab above under the Laws, Regulations and Rule hearings link.